-- 15. The Kroger Company is an Ohio corporation with its principal place of business located at 1014 Vine Street, Cincinnati, Ohio 45202. - 16.
-Kroger owns and operates, directly and/or through its wholly owned subsidiary Roundy's Supermarkets, Inc., over 100 Pick 'n Save stores in Wisconsin. - 17.
-At all relevant times, Kroger employed or acted in the interest of an employer towards Plaintiff and other similarly situated current and former AMs and, among other things, maintained control, oversight and direction over Plaintiff and other AMs, including with respect to timekeeping, payroll and other employment practices that applied to them. - 18.
-Kroger applies the same employment policies, practices, and procedures to all Pick 'n Save AMs, regardless of the location of the store in which they work. - 19.
-Kroger is a covered employer within the meaning of the FLSA because, among other things, it employs individuals, including Plaintiff, who are engaged in interstate commerce or in the production of goods for interstate commerce or engaged in handling, receiving, selling, or otherwise working on goods or material that have been moved in or produced for interstate commerce. - 20.
+- 14. The Kroger Company is an Ohio corporation with its principal place of business located at 1014 Vine Street, Cincinatti, Ohio 45202. - 15.
+Kroger owns and operates, directly and/or through its wholly owned subsidiary Smith's Food & Drug Centers, Inc., over 120 Fry's Food and Drug stores in Arizona. - 16.
+At all relevant times, Kroger employed or acted in the interest of an employer towards Plaintiff and other similarly situated current and former AMs and, among other things, maintained control, oversight and direction over Plaintiff and other AMs, including with respect to timekeeping, payroll and other employment practices that applied to them. - 17.
+Kroger applies the same employment policies, practices, and procedures to all AMs nationwide. - 18.
+Kroger is a covered employer within the meaning of the FLSA because, among other things, it employs individuals, including Plaintiff, who are engaged in interstate commerce or in the production of goods for interstate commerce or engaged in handling, receiving, selling, or otherwise working on goods or material that have been moved in or produced for interstate commerce. - 19.
 At all relevant time, Kroger has had gross revenues exceeding \$500,000.00.